NexeliumMx/PowerTick-API-Py/README.md

 # PowerTick Python API Documentation

 ## Overview
-The PowerTick Python API is built with Azure Functions and provides endpoints to interact with Modbus RTU commands and database testing.
+The PowerTick Python API is built with Azure Functions and provides endpoints to interact with Modbus RTU commands, generate measurement data, and test database connections.
 This documentation outlines all available endpoints, their purposes, and how to interact with them.

 ---